 My biggest piece of advice is to be flexible.
 If something doesn't work then you might need to tweak things a bit.
 Don't give up, just keep working on it until you get the right formula.

-Build up a relationship with your customers, meet them if you can and get to know them.
-Make it easy for them to buy from you rather than someone else by being available, getting back to them quickly, and offering great product.
+Build up a relationship with your customers, meet them if you can, and get to know them.
+Make it easy for them to buy from you rather than someone else by being available, getting back to them quickly, and offering a great product.

-I am so amazed and impressed with just how brave Juliet was when she started out, picking up the phone and cold call potential stockists can feel so scary but if you know your products inside out and you are confident that they would fit into the retailers range then you have nothing to loose by doing so.
-There's of course other ways of reaching out to potential stockists and I will blogging more about this in the future.
+I am so amazed and impressed with just how brave Juliet was when she started out, picking up the phone and cold calling potential stockists can feel so scary but if you know your products inside out and you are confident that they would fit into the retailers range then you have nothing to lose by doing so.
+There are of course other ways of reaching out to potential stockists and I will be blogging more about this in the future.
 In the meantime, I do have some tips on my Instagram feed, @small_business_collaborative so if you do not already follow me, please go ahead and do so now.